jpfender/gnome-wallpape-rs/README.md

 $ wallch run
 ```

+This is probably best called as a systemd service.

 The default interval between wallpaper changes is 10 minutes if no duration is specified.
 This can be changed at runtime by editing the config or calling: